Foundation Diet and Health

 The best perspective for your health

-Rice flakes are a gluten-free alternative to other cereal flakes.
-They are also often in baby food.
-Make sure the arsenic levels in rice products are low.
+Rice flakes (raw?) are a gluten-free alternative to other cereal flakes.
+Make sure they are organic and have a low arsenic content.

 We have provided the missing values for the nutritional information from the USDA database for this ingredient.